![]() |

 Here is the way it looked before the Air Bags were installed.
 Notice how the Rear end is squatted down quite a bit?
 If we drove at night, people would flash their brights at us even though we weren't driving with our brights on.

-Now with the Air Bags installed, the rear end sits level even when hooked up to the Camper.
-I can also lift it higher if I need to or lower it down which helps in hooking up and unhooking the hitch.
+With a flick of the switch, these two lights will blind them and teach them to stop tailgating!
 Some Links that might help you when trying to build the perfect Tow Vehicle Golden Fuel Systems - Experts when it comes to adding a Veggie Oil System to your Diesel Ford Powerstroke Forum - For anyone owning a Ford Diesel, this is your bible Expedition Portal - Probably one of the best forums on the internet pertaining to Overland Travel.
 Not necessarily RV based, but has a wealth of information on destinations and amazing vehicles that get fellow travelers to these far away places.
 I'll admit I spend way too much time on this forum drooling over the vehicles and the travels of fellow adventurers Overland Journal - A high quality vehicle-dependant expedition magazine for those who dream of crossing those wide open expanses.
 This magazine is as close to coffee table book as I've seen and is packed with useful info.
 Their motto is "The publication for environmentally responsible, worldwide vehicle-dependent expedition and adventure travel."
 Ultimate Body - If you live in Michigan, they can help personalize your truck A.R.E Truck Caps - Manufacturer of custom Truck Caps like the one we use Air Ride System - Air bags we use to level the truck while towing

 |